goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 As one can immediately see, this proof proceeds exactly in the same fashion, as the nominal one, up to line 20.
 However, unlike in the nominal version of the proof, in the LN proof, the `auto` call at line 8 could not automatically prove the case where $M$ is a $\lambda$-term.
 This is perhaps not too surprising, since the LN encoding is a lot more "bare bones", and thus there is little that would aid Isabelle's automation.
 The nominal package, on the other hand, was designed to make reasoning with binders as painless as possible, which definitely shows in this example.

-When we compare the two goals for the $\lambda$ case in both versions of the proof, we clearly see the differences in the treatment of binders:
+When we compare the two goals for the $\lambda$-case in both versions of the proof, we clearly see the differences in the treatment of binders:

 \begin{center}
 $\begin{aligned}